1. Home

 Comparing efficiency and cost

-Electric furnaces are very close to or exactly at 100% efficient, which means all of the electricity which goes into the furnace is converted into heat.
+Electric furnaces are essentially 100% efficient, which means all of the electricity which goes into the furnace is converted into heat.
 While that sounds efficient, in cost efficiency, there are reasons why a heat pump usually has a lower operating cost.

-Thanks to differences in fuel costs, a gas furnace is typically less costly to run than an electric one.
+Thanks to differences in fuel costs, a gas furnace may cost less to run than an electric one.

-A standard air-source heat pump can be two and a half to four times more efficient than either furnace, which can make their operating costs less than either.
-Ductless or mini-split heat pumps are often even more efficient, as are geothermal heat pumps which can have a coefficient of performance (COP) of 5.0 or higher.
-For example, a heat pump with a 3.0 COP is delivering the same amount of heat using one-third the electricity of the electric furnace.
+A standard air-source heat pump can be two and a half to four times more efficient than and electric furnace, which results in a lower operating cost.
+Ductless or mini-split heat pumps are often even more efficient, as are geothermal heat pumps which can be five times more efficient than an electric furnace.

-An electric furnace may be a fit for your home, region, and climate if it’s rare you need to use it.
-If you have a short heating season, or want a secondary or emergency heating system to use only when it’s needed, an electric furnace could make sense.
+An electric furnace may be a fit for your home, region, and climate if you rarely use it.
 An electric furnace’s cost and inefficiency will probably not be a fit anywhere with long and/or harsh heating seasons and anywhere with higher electric rates.

 See how much you can save with a new HVAC system from Palmetto